didendron/Determinant-of-a-matrix-Laplace-expansion/README.md

 # Determinant-of-matrix-Laplace-expansion
-Program calculates the determinant of a matrix which degree is greater than or equal to 2.
+The program calculates the determinant of a matrix which degree is greater than or equal to 2.
-Program using the Laplace expansion.
+The program uses the Laplace expansion.
 ![program](./images/screen.png)